[Go directly to the finding aids for Mundelein College Collections.]

 For the next 60 years Mundelein College offered its students a comprehensive Catholic liberal arts education.
 The women who were educated at Mundelein came from many ethnic and socio-economic groups and were often the first females in their families to attend college.
 Mundelein pioneered such areas as Weekend College, credit for lifetime experience, graduate religious education for women, graduate liberal studies, and Latina outreach.
 The women who attended Mundelein received an excellent, comprehensive liberal arts education in a stimulating and nurturing environment.
-Mundelein alumnae and faculty have made significant contributions to the world.

 For more information about the Sisters of Charity of the Blessed Virgin Mary, please visit: BVM Website.